pranigopu/pranigopu.github.io/docs/philosophy/summary/README.md

 # Key points to remember
 - Objectivity is the root of virtue
 - Evasion is the root of vice
+- Volition is always operative in virtue
-- Virtue and vice are not fixed states <br> _Volition is always operative in morality_
+- Virtue and vice are not fixed states
 - Life is the source of value and purpose
 - Life is the only end in itself
 - By its nature, life is ongoing and continuous